ilyakashtelyan/pmc-docs/docs/source/ppcheck.rst

 1) If you have corrections for the vendors but also need to contact the authors:

  - Contact the authors using the 'Send email' functionality.
 Please choose the 'Question' template.
- - Send th remaining corrections to the composition vendor as usual.
+ - Send the remaining corrections to the composition vendor as usual.
- - If the authors respond before the vendor has marked the preivously sent corrections as complete, use the 'Send email' functionality to forward additional corrections to them.
+ - If the author responds before the vendor has marked the preivously sent corrections as complete, use the 'Send email' functionality to forward additional corrections to them.
 Please use the 'Additional corrections necessary' template.

 2) If you do not have any corrections to relay to the vendor but still need a response from the authors: